fledge-iot/fledge-notify-ifttt/docs/index.rst

   - Select the action you wish to invoke

 Once you have setup your webhook on IFTTT you can now proceed to setup the Fledge delivery notification plugin.
-Create you notification, choose and configure you r notification rule.
+Create you notification, choose and configure your notification rule.
 Select the IFTTT delivery plugin and click on *Next*.
 You will be presented with the IFTTT plugin configuration page.

 +-----------+
 | |ifttt_2| |